enkidevs/curriculum/coding-intro/core/README.md

 name: Core

-description: All the information needed to start coding.
+description: Get started with the basics of coding.

 core: true